dan-silver/microsoft-graph-android-pickers/README.md

 # microsoft-graph-android-pickers
 This is an unofficial community project that is not endorsed by Microsoft.

-Simple android components to find users, files, and more in the Microsoft Graph.
+Easy way to get data from the Microsoft Graph into your app using pickers to find users, files and more.

 <img src="https://github.com/dan-silver/microsoft-graph-android-pickers/raw/master/resources/file-search.gif" alt="file picker animation" width="300">